vccjlc/time_machine/README.md

 1. Visit the app at **[https://timemachinejanparaniak.streamlit.app/](https://timemachinejanparaniak.streamlit.app/)**.
 2. Press the **Run** button to initiate a new conversation.
 3. Sit back and enjoy as historical icons, modern celebrities, and legendary thinkers share their thoughts on random topics in their unique styles.
-4. Explore the raw "behind-the-scenes" AI outputs if you're curious about how it all works!

 ---
 ![DALL·E 2025-01-10 10 04 44 - A photo-realistic depiction of Napoleon Bonaparte and the philosopher Plato actively engaged in a TV debate  Napoleon, dressed in his iconic military ](https://github.com/user-attachments/assets/eb492b38-85ad-4560-bc10-ddc94a6ed19d)